 The position of a path in the list has no functional significance, so this is simply a convenience to help you keep things organized.

-Duplicate Paths creates a copy of the selected paths, assigns unique names, adds it to the list in the Paths dialog, and makes it the selected paths for the image.
+Duplicate Paths creates a copy of the selected paths, assigns unique names, adds them to the list in the Paths dialog, and makes them the selected paths for the image.
 The copies will be visible only if the original paths were visible.

 Delete Paths deletes the currently selected paths.